redis/node-redis/packages/time-series/README.md

 ```

-### Retrieving TimeSeries data from Redis
+### Retrieving Time Series data from Redis

-With RedisTimeSeries, we can retrieve the timeseries data using the [`TS.RANGE`]() command by passing the criteria
+With RedisTimeSeries, we can retrieve the time series data using the [`TS.RANGE`](https://redis.io/commands/ts.range/) command by passing the criteria as follows:

 ```javascript